-With a culinary-centric approach and team of leading experts in cell biology, tissue engineering, bioprocessing, product development, quality assurance, operations, regulatory affairs, market development and other areas, we are developing a wide array of great tasting seafood products from a variety of species to meet consumer demand.
-Our cell-cultured technology will result in seafood that is 100% yield with the same health benefits and performance as conventional seafood but without environmental contaminants like mercury and microplastics, while providing a consistent, predictable, and traceable supply-chain year-round.
+With a culinary-centric approach and a team of leading experts in cell biology, tissue engineering, bioprocessing, product development, quality assurance, operations, regulatory affairs, market development, and other areas, we are developing a wide array of great-tasting seafood products from a variety of species to meet consumer demand.
+Our cell-cultured technology will result in seafood that is 100% yield with the same health benefits and performance as conventional seafood but without environmental contaminants like mercury and microplastics while providing a consistent, predictable, and traceable supply chain year-round.

-What makes BlueNalu particularly unique in this sector is our focus on a platform technology, that will enable us to build a global brand for cell-cultured seafood and a wide array of product offerings, and our initial focus on higher-value, center-of-the-plate product applications (and not ground and formed, commodity-oriented products) that offer a number of benefits to our future customers and consumers.
+What makes BlueNalu particularly unique in this sector is our focus on platform technology, which will enable us to build a global brand for cell-cultured seafood and a wide array of product offerings, and our initial focus on higher-value, center-of-the-plate product applications (and not ground and formed commodity-oriented products) that offer a number of benefits to our future customers and consumers.

 Congratulations on your partnership with Nomad Foods to bring your products to Europe!
 What do you expect from this new step?